• Skip to main content

 The recovery was continuous.
 The most severe depression, The more rapid will be the recovery.
 The duration of the recovery period cannot be definitely said.

-The recovery could be initiated by new innovations, government expenditure, change in production techniques, investment in new regions, exploitation of new sources of energy.
+The recovery could be initiated by new innovations, government expenditure, changes in production techniques, investment in new regions, and exploitation of new sources of energy.

 3. Prosperity or Full Employment

-There is an environment of optimism felt by businessmen and Industrialist.
+There is an environment of optimism felt by businessmen and industrialists.

 4. Boom or Overfull Employment